m-r-n/coin_prices/README.md

-Get real time-prices of selected coins, save them into a text file, plot the relative fluctuation of the prices.
+Get real-time prices of selected coins, save them into a text file, and finally plot the relative fluctuation of the prices.